 Understanding the Carbon Technology

+For those individuals who are analyzing the different air purification technologies available, when it comes to the popular carbon technology many consumers will wonder, why should you look for an activated charcoal filter and how does this technology work to filter the air.
 The history of carbon air filters is long, as it has been used for several hundred years and are considered one of the oldest means of purification for water.
 The use of carbon can be dated back as far as ancient Egyptian cultures, where they used it for medical purposes and an agent for purification.
 It was also discovered that carbon was used in the past for removing impurities in smelted metal for the manufacturing of bronze.

 The uses of carbon technology are vast, and interesting enough, carbon was actually used in World War I in gas masks to filter out some of the deadly gases that were used against the troops, however, it was only effective against some of these toxic gases.
 After World War I the production and use of carbon grew drastically, and eventually led to the development of modern activated carbon in air filters.